 Crystal Nights by Dorte Hummelshoj Jakobsen, crime fiction that moves between events in Germany in 1938 to Kalum, a fictional village in Denmark, in the 1960s. a story of how evil touched so many lives with such terrible consequences and how by patience and perseverance the truth was revealed.
 I was carried away by the story.

 Alive, Alive Oh!
-And Other Things That Matter by Diana Athill (published in 2015) contains memories, thoughts and reflections on her life as she approaches her 100th year (she was born in 1917).
-I quoted the opening paragraph of this book and a teaser paragraph in an earlier post, First Chapter, First Paragraph.
+And Other Things That Matter by Diana Athill – memories, thoughts and reflections on her life as she approaches her 100th year (she was born in 1917).
+Her love of life shines through this remarkable book.
+I loved it.